cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture12B.md

 calculations (i.e. to maintain temperature via the thermostat described below).

-## Initializing particle velocities

-We can now return to the question of how to generate particle velocities.
-In principle, we want to generate velocities such that the system begins at a particular, well-defined temperature.
-The Maxwell-Boltzmann distribution then tells us how to do this.
-Specifically, for each particle, we can generate three random numbers drawn from the Maxwell-Boltzmann velocity distribution at the desired temperature $T$ to represent each of the three velocity components;
-again this is possible because each component is statistically independent.

-In practice, it is worth noting that a property of Gaussian functions is that if $X$ is normally distributed with a mean $\mu$ and variance
-$\sigma^2$, then $Y=aX$ is also normally distributed with mean $a\mu$ and variance $a^2\sigma^2$.
-Thus, we only need a function that generates random numbers drawn from a Gaussian distribution with a mean of 0 and a variance of any number, and we can convert the results of that distribution to our chosen Maxwell-Boltzmann distribution by multiplying by an appropriate value of $a$.
-Matlab has a built-in function to do this, for example.

 ## Andersen thermostat

 We have now derived the Maxwell-Boltzmann distribution for particle